victoralan2/data-racer/README.md

 So the raw data-race-based random number generator is statistically secure according to the [NIST Statistical Test Suite improved version](https://github.com/arcetri/sts).

+Last but not least, this generator uses a very fast cryptographic hashing algorithm (blake3) that is used to produce the seed so that should improve the security some bit.
 ## Contributing
 Please feel free to contribute by creating a pull request to submit the code you would like to be included.